summitllc/git_school/readme.md

 git clone git@github.com:summitllc/git_school.git
 ```

-_Note: In this example, the first line changes my working directory to my
+_Note_: In this example, the first line changes my working directory to my
-Documents, which is where I am choosing to create my local repository._
+Documents, which is where I am choosing to create my local repository.

-After this command runs, check for a new directory named `git-school`in your
+After this command runs, check for a new directory named `git-school` in your
 working directory.
 Navigate to this new directory in File Explorer.
 If you
 have enabled viewing of hidden items, you will notice a `.git` directory
 in this directory.
 This `.git` directory is what makes its parent directory a